 Residents from across the city contact us often with concerns about speeding and high vehicle volumes in residential neighbourhoods.
 To help address these concerns, we developed a traffic calming policy.
 The goals of the policy are to improve public safety for all road users, encourage streets to function as intended and encourage active transportation.
 Traffic calming measures can reduce vehicles speeds and volumes while also reducing conflicts between road users.

 In July 2021, City Council approved a staff recommendation to reduce speed limits on local neighbourhood roads to 40km/h.
 Transportation Engineering staff have implemented these changes as per the Ontario Traffic Manual.
-All speed limit changes can be seen on the online mapping tool.
+All speed limit changes can be seen on the map.

 Streets that meet for traffic calming